-Supervisor for all productions of Jersey Boys internationally (New York, both US Tours, Las Vegas, London, Australia and South Africa/Asia.)
-Broadway: Gypsy, Sweet Smell of Success, Cabaret, Annie Get Your Gun, Patti LuPone's Matters of the Heart, A Delicate Balance, The Old Neighborhood, Titanic, The Phantom of the Opera, The Red Shoes, The Secret Garden.
-US National tours: Wicked, The Phantom of the Opera, West Side Story.
-US Regional: Jersey Boys (La Jolla Playhouse).
+Jersey Boys (Broadway, US/UK tours, Vegas, London, Australia, South Africa/Asia, Netherlands).
+Broadway: Gypsy, Sweet Smell of Success, Cabaret, Annie Get Your Gun, A Delicate Balance, The Old Neighborhood, Titanic, Phantom of the Opera, The Red Shoes, Secret Garden.
+Tours: Wicked, Phantom of the Opera, West Side Story.
+Regional: Jersey Boys (La Jolla).
 Ten years with Patti LuPone on the road.
-Cofounder/ producer with Bernadette Peters and Mary Tyler Moore of Broadway Barks! an annual animal adoption event in NY since 1999.
+Cofounder/producer since 1999 of Broadway Barks with Bernadette Peters and Mary Tyler Moore.

-Dodger Theatricals is a producing partnership hatched at BAM in 1978 by Michael David, Edward Strong, Rocco Landesman, Des McAnuff, Doug Johnson and Sherman Warner.
-From the initial foothold in Brooklyn, the Dodgers grew, migrated to the NY Shakespeare Festival, then to off and on Broadway, where their productions have garnered a host of national (Tony, Drama Critics Circle, Obie) and international (Olivier, Helpmann and Dora) awards.
+Dodger Theatricals is a New York producing partnership hatched at BAM in 1978 by Michael David, Edward Strong, Rocco Landesman, Des McAnuff, Doug Johnson and Sherman Warner.
+The Dodgers grew, migrated to the NY Shakespeare Festival, then to off and on Broadway, where their productions have garnered a host of awards from Tonys to Obies to Oliviers.
 Current Broadway: Matilda, Jersey Boys.
-Other Broadway: The Farnsworth Invention, 42nd Street, Urinetown, Dracula, Jesus Christ Superstar, Into the Woods (’87 and ’02), The Music Man, Titanic, Wrong Mountain, Footloose, Mandy Patinkin, High Society, 1776, …Forum, The King and I, The Who’s Tommy, Ralph Fiennes’ Hamlet, Guys and Dolls, Once Upon A Mattress, How to Succeed…, Jelly’s Last Jam, The Secret Garden, Prelude to a Kiss, The Gospel at Colonus, Big River, Pump Boys and Dinettes.
-In addition to Jersey Boys on Broadway, the Dodgers are producers of current Jersey Boys productions in London, Las Vegas, Australia, South Africa and two touring companies in North America.
+Other Broadway: The Farnsworth Invention, 42nd Street, Urinetown, Dracula, Jesus Christ Superstar, Into the Woods (’87 and ’02), The Music Man, Titanic, Wrong Mountain, Footloose, Mandy Patinkin, High Society, 1776, …Forum, The King and I, The Who’s Tommy, Ralph Fiennes’ Hamlet, Guys and Dolls, Once Upon a Mattress, How to Succeed…, Jelly’s Last Jam, The Secret Garden, Prelude to a Kiss, Gospel at Colonus, Big River, Pump Boys and Dinettes.
+The Dodgers are producers of current Jersey Boys productions in London, Las Vegas, Holland, South Africa and a North American tour.

 Joseph J. Grano